 Additive manufacturing covers various direct printing of 3D technologies.
 It is revolutionizing manufacturing technique as it brings production closer to customers, offers costs effective prototyping of products and manufacturing small series.

-3D printing market is estimated to grow globally from 5,3 M€ in 2015 to 44 M€ in 2025.
-Industrial markets are the most important, and the biggest growth is estimated to realize in aerospace, automotive, medical, electronics and consumer product markets.
-The 3D printing industry is rapidly developing not only on technological side but also in material development.
+3D printing market is estimated to grow globally from 5,3 M€ in 2015 to 44 M€ in 2025 and the biggest growth is in aerospace, automotive, medical, electronics and consumer product markets.

 PRODUCT-SERVICE SYSTEM DESIGN

 Product-service system (PSS) design aims to satisfy customer needs in a competitive and ecological way.
 Service solutions support sustainable product life-cycle as well as serving customers with special expertise.
 Product solutions are designed to use less and ecological materials, reduce waste and support ecological use and disposal of the product.
 As a result companies can offer a holistic solutions to the needs of the customers through special expertises in design, technology and business.

 Ecological products require professional branding in order to communicate the benefits of investments in sustainability to potential.
 Branding identifies true and meaningful factors for differentiating the company or product from the competitors, which are communicated to the customers in systematic and desirable way.